CASFRI/CASFRI/README.md

 * Shapefile
 * Arc/Info Binary Coverage

-Arc/Info E00 files are not currently supported du to an incomplete support in GDAL/OGR.
+Arc/Info E00 files are not currently supported due to an incomplete support in GDAL/OGR.
 Source tables in this format should be converted into a supported format before loading, for example a file geodatabase.

 ### Projection
 All source tables are transformed to the Canada Albers Equal Area Conic projection during loading.